open-education-api/specification/docs/technical/profiles/eduxchange.md

 !> To select educational information meant for eduXchange, eduXchange will always append the query parameter `consumer=eduxchange` to every call.

+## Specific attributes that are required in the project

+Person otherCodes > studielinkNummer

+post association offering course expanded ipv ID post association offering program expanded ipv ID

+## explanation of rules governing the association state
+pending (proces is waiting on the status of the students home institution) associated (the student is enrolled in the learning activity) canceled (by student) denied (either learning activity is stopped or student is not allowed) queued (student is put on a waiting list)

+## explanation of rules governing the association remoteState

 ## Specific expands that have to be implemented

 To be compatible with the [eduXchange catalogue website](https://www.eduxchange.nl), an implementation needs to support the following \[expands\]: